wansors/myfaba-hacks/FAQ.md

 - Delete the file and copy the replacement file to your folder.
 - Change the replacement file name to the old file's name (usually CP01.mp3 etc.).
 - Use id3v2 to clear all other ID3 tags and change the ID3 tag for the track's name to the one of the original file:
-    Linux terminal: $ id3v2 -a "" -A "" -c "" -g "" -y "" -T "" --song "K0XXXCPYY" [FILE]
+    Linux terminal: $ id3v2 -a "" -A "" -c "" -g "" -y "" -T "" --song "KXXXXCPYY" [FILE]
 - <a href="https://github.com/wansors/myfaba-hacks/blob/main/README.md#cipher-file">Cipher the track</a> and, if need be, change the file name so it follows the original pattern (e.g. removing the ".mp3" from the file name).
 - Copy the track to the relevant folder in the Faba box and unmount the box from your computer.
 It should now work fine!

 Note that some of the above steps are superfluous.
-If you like living dangerously, you can simply change your replacement songs' names to "CP01.mp3", "CP02.mp3" etc, clear all their ID3 tags and change the ID3 titles following the "K0XXXCPYY" pattern, cipher the tracks and then push them to the box.
+If you like living dangerously, you can simply change your replacement songs' names to "CP01.mp3", "CP02.mp3" etc, clear all their ID3 tags and change the ID3 titles following the "KXXXXCPYY" pattern, cipher the tracks and then push them to the box.
 You can add more tracks than the original folder contained, only limited by available space in the box and presumably no more than 99 tracks can be added.

 ## Troubleshooting